 People want to live in Brooklyn because it gets them close to coveted Manhattan.
 New York City has always been one of the most expensive places to live in the United States, but Manhattan is the most expensive borough.
 Business Insider reports that the median sale price in Manhattan is more than $2 million.
-As a matter of fact, a good chunk of homes areis valued well beyond $10 million.
-In an effort to get close to Manhattan, people turn to the ever-expanding skyline of Brooklyn for more affordable housing.
+A good chunk of homes is valued well beyond $10 million.
+To get close to Manhattan, people turn to the ever-expanding skyline of Brooklyn for more affordable housing.
 After all, Manhattan is just a quick 30-minute subway ride away.

-1. More 800 new rentals on Bergen Street in Crown Heights.
+- More than 800 new rentals on Bergen Street in Crown Heights.

-2. An apartment tower called, “Avalon Willoughby West,” in Downtown Brooklyn.
+- An apartment tower called; “Avalon Willoughby West,” in Downtown Brooklyn.

-3. A third Northside Piers tower along the waterfront in Williamsburg with more than 500 units.
+- Northside Piers tower, along the waterfront in Williamsburg, with more than 500 units.

-5. The affordable 774-unit Gowanus Green complex in Brooklyn’s Superfund canal.
+- 774-unit Gowanus Greencomplex in Brooklyn’s Superfund canal.